 A final important point about equitable distribution is that the fault of one party is never a factor, meaning that the court won’t punish a party for bad behavior with equitable distribution.

 Spousal support, also known as spousal maintenance or alimony, is a court-ordered sum of money that is paid from a higher earning, higher asset spouse to the spouse who is lower earning and lower resourced.
 These payments are made at regular intervals for a set period of time or can be ordered permanently.
 Spousal maintenance is intended to be rehabilitative to the spouse with fewer resources.
 This means that the amounts will be awarded in such a way as to allow the spouse to seek education, get a raise, or bring his or herself toward economic independence in some other way.
 Ideally the standard of living will be the same as it was during the marriage.
 Permanent maintenance, however, is only awarded after long-term marriages in which there was a significant disparity of income and assets between the spouses.

 The amount of maintenance is determined by New York’s Domestic Relations Law, which provides a set of factors that the courts use to calculate the maintenance award.
 Although courts in New York have significant discretion in determining maintenance awards, courts often award only a small amount of maintenance or even none at all for a short-term marriage.

 Contact an Experienced Long Island Divorce Attorney with Questions

-The Family Law firm of Robert E. Hornberger, Esq., P.C., is experienced in all types of divorce on Long Island, including long-term and short-term marriages.
+The Family Law firm of Hornberger Verbitsky, P.C., is experienced in all types of divorce on Long Island, including long-term and short-term marriages.
 If you have questions about your divorce and are unsure about where to begin in this challenging process, it is essential that you contact a seasoned professional in this area of law.
 Our office offers free initial consultations, so give us a call at 631-923-1910 to schedule yours today.